Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Experiments

 \subsection{Discrete Autoencoding}

 The first benchmark assessed the proposed regularization in the context of discrete autoencoding on the ImageNet dataset \citep{Deng+09}.
-Input images were convolutionally encoded into latent feature maps, whose pixels were then quantized \citep{Esser+21,Fifty+25}.
-The decoder convolutional network reconstructed the input images from these quantized feature maps, and the entire model was trained to minimize the L2 reconstruction loss ($L_{\text{main}}$ in Equation~\ref{eq:total_loss}).
-Further details about the network architecture and training setup are provided in Appendix~\ref{sec:ae_detail}.
+Input images were convolutionally encoded into latent feature maps, whose pixels were subsequently quantized \citep{Esser+21,Fifty+25}.
+A decoder convolutional network reconstructed the input images from these quantized feature maps, and the entire model was trained to minimize the L2 reconstruction loss ($L_{\text{main}}$ in Equation~\ref{eq:total_loss}).
+Further details of the network architecture and training setup are provided in Appendix~\ref{sec:ae_detail}.